Compositional Separation of Control Flow and Data Flow: Related Work

 SCADE \cite{colaco_scade_2017} is a similar component model which integrates an imperative language (i.e., Esterel \cite{berry_esterel_1992}) and a functional language (i.e., Lustre \cite{halbwachs_synchronous_1991}) to define control flow and data flow, respectively.
 Particularly, so-called Safe-State Machines (SSMs) model the discrete control part of a system, whereas Lustre blocks serve to continuously process data.
 Like Prosave, SCADE does not provide formal operators for defining control-based composite blocks, but just programming constructs to non-compositionally assemble a system.

 In the same line of work, \cite{arellanes_decentralized_2023,lau_component_2011,stepan_design_2011} describe a component model that provides two orthogonal dimensions to manage control flow and data flow separately.
-The model encapsulates control since it offers composition operators to define sequential, parallel or branchial composites in a hierarchical, bottom-up manner.
-Unfortunately, the semantics of the model is semi-formal \cite{arellanes_evaluating_2020} so it is not possible to precisely determine whether the model is fully compositional or not.
+The model encapsulates control since it offers composition operators to define sequential, parallel or branching composites in a hierarchical, bottom-up manner.
+Unfortunately, the semantics of the model is semi-formal \cite{arellanes_evaluating_2020,arellanes_exogenous_2017} so it is not possible to precisely determine whether the model is fully compositional or not.
 Also, components do not have separate ports for data and control, but just control ports.
 Consequently, the data dimension is implicitly defined in the underlying composition mechanism whose goal is to build complex workflows from simpler ones.

 Workflow Nets (WF-nets) \cite{van_der_aalst_application_1998,van_der_aalst_soundness_2011} provide support for modelling workflow processes in the form of control-driven computations.
-As they offer well-founded semantics, WF-nets formalise the notion of workflow graphs which are traditionally specified through industry-oriented languages such as UML diagrams, Event-driven Process Chains or the Business Process Modelling Notation (BPMN).
-WF-nets do not separate control from data and do not provide operators for explicitly and compositionally defining parallel or sequential composites.
-The issue of the separation of concerns is solved by RWFN-nets \cite{prisecaru_resource_2008} which unify extended WF-nets and so-called resource nets for separating the process and resource perspectives of a workflow.
-Although the model provides a clear separation of concerns, it is difficult to see the relationship between data flow and control flow.
-In fact, the nets for both perspectives are disconected from each other and synchronisation between them is required.
-Also, there is not a clear distinction between input and output data, and composition is not algebraically defined.
-Therefore, like WF-nets, RWFN-nets are not compositional.
+As they offer well-founded semantics built upon Petri nets, WF-nets formalise the notion of workflow graphs which are traditionally specified through industry-oriented languages such as UML diagrams, Event-driven Process Chains or the BPMN notation.
+WF-nets do not separate control from data and do not provide formal operators for explicitly and compositionally defining sequential, parallel, branching or iterative composites.
+The issue of the separation of concerns is resolved by RWFN-nets \cite{prisecaru_resource_2008} which unify extended WF-nets and so-called resource nets for separating the process and resource perspectives of a workflow.
+Although the model provides a clear separation of concerns, there is not a clear distinction between input and output data, and composition is not algebraically defined.
+Therefore, RWFN-nets do not separate data and control compositionally.
 Other Petri net based approaches, for workflow construction, that non-compositionally separate control flow and data flow are the functor model \cite{ohba_functor_1981}, extended-time nets \cite{peng_automated_1994}, the FunState model \cite{thiele_funstate-internal_1999} and dual flow nets \cite{varea_dual_2006}.